jianminchen/Leetcode_Julia/Online assessment/2019-04/readMe.md

 [Leetcode 75: Sort Colors](http://juliachencoding.blogspot.com/2019/04/leetcode-75-sort-color.html)<br>
 [Leetcode 402: remove K digits - Brute force solution](http://juliachencoding.blogspot.com/2019/04/leetcode-402-remove-k-digits.html)<br>

 Online assessment preparation is like a party, play with so many random set algorithms on Leetcode.com.
+The most important is to stay organized, no rush, and work on each algorithm and think about optimal solution.
+I also documented my suffering, painful experience since debugging.
+My weakness is in stack thinking, voting algorithm optimal solution, and also coding skills to write a few loops. <br>